maximotus/cv-dl22-text-to-photofit-GAN/README.md

 You can find self-explanatory configuration templates in the config folder.
 The normal workflow is to specify a configuration file for either one of the modes train, eval or gen and then to execute the framework using the command below.

+If you run in errors during the execution of our framework, please make sure you have considered our setup properly and also the warnings.

 ```bash
 # general syntax